sawyershoemaker/tihnt/README.md

 # TIHNT

-TIHNT or the Tile Information & Hidden Node Toolkit (holy backronym) is a day-made project that serves as an overlay/cheat for https://minesweeper.online.
+TIHNT or the Tile Information & Hidden Node Toolkit (holy backronym) is a project that serves as an overlay/cheat for https://minesweeper.online.

 ## main parts
 - desktop overlay written in cpp with a small Windows UI layer and websocket server for game data